 A loss of appetite in senior dogs often comes about when their senses of taste and smell fade.
 The next thing you know, you might have a picky eater dog on your hands.
-To get senior dogs eating well again, you can try another flavor or brand of dog food and/or add dog food toppings to their meals.
+To get senior dogs eating well again, you can try another flavor, a new brand of dog food, and/or add dog food toppings to their meals.

 At Portland Pet Food Company, we offer delicious, healthy, nutritious dog food meals or toppings in the following flavors:

 Portland Pet Food Company Began Because Of One Senior Dog

 While dogs of all ages love our dog food toppings and dog treats, Portland Pet Food Company was founded in 2014 because of a beloved senior dog.

 When founder Kate McCarron’s senior dog Rosie was unable to eat regular dog food, Kate began to read dog food labels.
 The more she researched the nutritional values of commercial dog food, the better Kate understood what was going on.
 Most dog food manufacturers include ingredients that come from rendered animals and need to be cooked at high temperatures in order to kill off bacteria.

 In the process of killing off the bacteria, most of the nutritional value of the ingredients is also destroyed.
 To compensate, dog food manufacturers add back in vitamins and supplements, most of which are synthetic.
 It’s no wonder senior dogs (as well as younger dogs) can have trouble eating many of the most well-known dog food brands.

 Healthy Natural Ingredients That Senior Dogs Love